FoenixRetro/f256-superbasic/sphinx-docs/reference/keywords.md

 ## memcopy

-This command is an interface to the F256 Junior's DMA hardware. `MEMCOPY` has several formats:
+This command is an interface to the Wildbits/K2's DMA hardware. `MEMCOPY` has several formats:

 ```basic
 100 memcopy $10000,$4000 to $18000